TechChange/eslint-config/README.md

 The same instructions as above apply, except for two slight deviations.

-First, make sure that `eslint-react-plugin` is installed.
+First, make sure that `eslint-plugin-react` is installed.
 Make sure to install it in the same scope as `eslint`.

 `npm install eslint-plugin-react`